Ritsgorge/OLIST-Dataset/README.md

 11: Which payment methods are most commonly used by Olist customers, and how does this vary by product category or geographic region?
 12: How do customer reviews and ratings affect sales and product performance on Olist?
 13: Which product categories have the highest profit margins on Olist, and how can the company increase profitability across different categories?
-14: How does Olist's marketing spend and channel mix impact sales and customer acquisition costs, and how can the company optimize its marketing strategy to increase ROI?
+14: How does Olist's marketing spend and channel mix impact sales and customer acquisition costs, and how can the company optimize its marketing strategy to increase fgbRO cvI?
 15: Geolocation having high customer density.
 Calculate customer retention rate according to geolocation.